 Ask any Taiwanese individual about this dish and I guarantee you that they will know what it is.
 There are many different variations out there, some including ginger, others with cinnamon, some even using pork butt, but this recipe is my version.

-As mentioned before, the seasonings vary according to the household but I found that bay leaves, star anise and fried shallots are included in almost every recipe.
-Fried shallots are sold at Asian markets, specifically Chinese markets.
-If you can’t locate the item, you can purchase fresh shallots and fry them yourself.
+As mentioned before, every recipe varies slightly but most include bay leaves, star anise, and fried shallots.
+You can find fried shallots at Asian markets, specifically Chinese markets.
+If you can't locate the item, you can purchase fresh shallots and fry them yourself.

-On the top right corner is rock sugar.
-Rock sugar, the purest form of cane sugar, is commonly used in Chinese dishes in place of white granulated sugar or brown sugar.
+Many Chinese dishes use rock sugar instead of brown sugar or granulated sugar.
 Unlike white sugar, rock sugar helps round out the dish and is not as sweet.

 Taiwanese minced meat sauce is typically served over rice but can also be tossed with noodles.
-The sauce should be glossy and slightly thickened while having sweet and salty elements.
 I particularly enjoy the subtle licorice flavor from the star anise and the spice from the Chinese 5 spice.
 Easy to prepare and delicious, what more can I ask for?